Blog Post

 Knowing the immediate return is low, should brands continue to invest in Super Bowl advertising?

 It depends on your strategies and goals.
 Super Bowl ads drive an uptick in brand demand.
 Behind a significant ad spend and massive audience, this is relatively intuitive.
-The challenge is, given the high cost of the :30 second spots, the additional demand is almost always not enough to offset the high cost.
+The challenge is, given the high cost of the 30-second spots, the additional demand is not nearly enough to offset the high cost.
 When executing a Super Bowl campaign, brands must plan to offset the high cost, and lower ROI, with an exceptional surrounding media and communication strategy.

 Activating and amplifying the short-term impact from the Super Bowl ad is critical to get the most impact from the campaign and justify the investment.
 An effectively executed Super Bowl ad, supported by a range of pre- and post-game activities, can drive a 4-5x larger impact, above and beyond the short-term.